ethanAthompson/cosmic_calendar/README.md

   * [Credits](#credits-+-inspiration)
   * [Summary](#summary)

+## Live Notes
+* The project is undergoing major ui changes before receiving
+* the celestial body conversion factors
+* You can see the change on 1/8/2024 Monday

 ## What is this tool?
 * This is an application that removes the complexity of caluclating timezones and communication delays across the solar system.